GoekeLab/bioinformatics-workflows/toil/README.md

 1. Install Toil by following the instructions listed [here](https://toil.readthedocs.io/en/latest/gettingStarted/install.html)

-2. (Optional) Install Docker by following the instructions listed [here](https://docs.docker.com/get-docker/) Docker isn't a necessity however we offer the option of using docker to increase the portability of the workflows
+2. Install Docker by following the instructions listed [here](https://docs.docker.com/get-docker/) Docker isn't a necessity however we offer the option of using docker to increase the portability of the workflows

 # WDL